Yimkf/Yimkf.github.io/_research/2024-04-EMS-Actuated Hand-Objects.md

 3. An interaction system that **combined EMS actuation, deep learning model, and data glove** to enable users to perform **gestural object retrieval tasks** and be involved in **interactive scenarios** easily and immersively

 This figure shows the electrode layout we provided, where each finger has an electrode attached to it, responsible for actuating that finger.
+This electrode layout is based on [*BackHandEMS*](https://dl.acm.org/doi/10.1145/3411764.3445761), which misses an explicit anatomical guide for electrode layout to stimulate interossei and lumbrical.
+Ours provides a highly reproducible electrode layout with a clear anatomical guide of the muscles for flexing each single finger.
 ![Electrode layout](../assets/images/Muscle.png)

 This figure shows 8 examples of actuating gestures via EMS and the virtual object corresponding to the gesture.
+Gestures design can be referred to [*HandInterfaces*](https://dl.acm.org/doi/10.1145/3491102.3501898).
 ![Gestures actuated by EMS and the corresponding virtual object](../assets/images/EMSGesturesandObjects.png)

 This figure shows how to recognize these gestures using the data from data glove and simple neural network.